anchit-chandran/medicode-website/docs/index.md

 We teach budding Clinicians who Code the fundamentals of the Python programming language.

-Through our hand-crafted tutorials, you will gain the confidence to independently explore new fields like data science, web development, and machine learning!
+Through our tailor-made tutorials, you will gain the confidence to independently explore new fields like data science, web development, and machine learning!

 [Sign up](#sign-up){ .md-button .md-button--primary }